 Data sharing in Memory is built on a model of employee consent.
 Your boss and colleagues can see the final time sheet you approve, but they can never access your tracked Memory data.
 No screenshots, geo-tagging or weird mouse monitoring – employers can never infringe an employee’s right to data privacy in Timely.

 Data will be processed and stored in the EU by our sub-supplier and sub-processor, Amazon Web Services (AWS).
 AWS services are GDPR compliant, so transfer of data to it will be in compliance with EU law.
 We are fully compliant with the GDPR, DSGVO and SOC2.

 We will never use your Memory data to sell you ads, sell your data to third parties or data brokers, or do anything else so unethical and self-destructive.
 All the data our AI engineers see is fully anonymised; they can’t determine anyone’s identity from the data they use to train Memory's algorithms.
 Our data protection officer is the only individual theoretically able to see all data, and our Support team will always ask for your consent before accessing your account to fix a problem.

 Memory’s Memory app doesn’t have full access to everything going on inside your computer.
-It only records the page titles and timestamps of apps you are actively using.
+It only records the page titles, file path and timestamps of apps you are actively using.
 It won’t track this information on “private” or “incognito” browser windows, unless you use Firefox (which is built in a way that unfortunately makes it impossible to block tracking).

 It doesn’t track the actual content within those pages.
 So, it can record how long you spend on a specific website, but not the details of what you actually read, see or write.